open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s-eks.md

 ### 5. Database connection strings

 !!! warning "Warning - Using SSL/TLS with AWS RDS"
-    For production, using an SSL connection is highly recommended.
-For this tutorial, we will set it to `no-verify` for ease of setup.
-AWS requires additional work and provides intermediate and root certs for using SSL/TLS with a RDS DB instance.
+    This tutorial uses the connection string setting of 'no-verify' for ease of setup.
+AWS requires additional work and provides intermediate and root certs for using SSL/TLS with a RDS DB instance. **For production, it is recommended to use a SSL connection.**

     Find more information at [Using SSL with a PostgreSQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Concepts.General.SSL.html) and also at [Updating applications to connect to PostgreSQL DB instances using new SSL/TLS certificates](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/ssl-certificate-rotation-postgresql.html).